byrd-polar/fluid-earth/data/units/README.md

 # systemd unit files

 Automatically updates data files at specificied times.
-Paths hardcoded for the `fever` server, currently.
+Paths and (lackof) timezone are hardcoded for the `fever` server; will need modifications if switching host.

-## Installation on Linux system
+## Installation

 1. Link all `.service`s: